Spelling Words for Class 3

 • What are Spelling Words?

-Spelling is the act of writing words correctly, using the right combination of letters in the right order to convey meaning and communicate effectively.
+Spelling is the act of writing words correctly, with the appropriate letter combinations in the appropriate order to effectively communicate and convey meaning.

 Examples: Cocoon, dozen, delicate, furious, laziness, population, vessel, sneaky and many more.